schipiga/guardrails/README.md

     - `provider` - name of provider;
     - `model` - name of model;
     - `criteria` - guardrail criteria, could be with or without g-eval `steps`.
 Ignored if `server` is defined.
 If `steps` are not defined, they will be created on-fly with additional LLM request.
 In server mode loads criteria from file by path `process.env.CRITERIA_PATH`.
 In client-service usage better to define steps.
 See examples.
     - `threshold=0.5` - threshold of g-eval score to determine if guardrail is valid or not.
+Lower is valid, higher is not.

 - `async listTools()` - returns MCP definition of available guardrails.